This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - How to cook ribeye in a cast iron skillet: Add oil to the skillet over high heat.
 Once it smokes, sear the ribeye for 2 minutes on one side and 1-2 minutes on the opposite side until browned and the internal temperature reaches 135°F or your desired level of doneness (see below).
 Follow our Beef Cooking Chart for more info.

-Steak Cooking Tips
+Reverse Sear Ribeye Steak Tips

 - Cut against the grain when slicing.
 The grain is muscle fiber and looks like little lines running through the beef, so cut in the opposite direction to those lines.
 This will give you the most tender bite every time.